rladies/rladiesguide/content/comm/conferences/index.en.md

 weight: 110
 ---

-R-Ladies participates in conference sessions such as contributed talks, panel discussions, networking events, poster presentations, and booths to increase awareness of our organization.
+R-Ladies participates in R-Ladies branded conference sessions and events such as contributed talks, panel discussions, networking events, poster presentations, and booths to increase awareness of our organization.

+## R-Ladies branded events

+An R-Ladies branded event is one that used the name `R-Ladies` to....

+R-Ladies directory members may lead R-Ladies branded conference events with the approval of the R-Ladies global team.

-## Organizing a conference event
+## Organizing an R-Ladies branded event

-If you are an R-Ladies member interested in leading a conference session, please notify us at `info@rladies.org` for our records so that we may offer additional support if needed.
+If you are an R-Ladies directory member interested in leading an R-Ladies branded event, please email the global team at `info@rladies.org` with the template below and request approval for the event.
+Once approved, we will add the event to our records and offer additional support if needed.

-If you need assistance identifying a candidate R-Ladies member to lead a session, please email us the template below.
+If you need assistance identifying a candidate R-Ladies directory member to lead a session, please email us the template below.

-It would be appreciated if fees associated with the conference could be waived for any speakers invited to represent R-Ladies.
+Speakers invited to represent R-Ladies at an R-Ladies branded event should have all event fees waived or reimbursed.
+If travel is involved, the event should further financially support the speaker by covering costs associated with travel, lodging, or meals.

 ## Email templates

-### Notice of conference participation
+### Seeking approval for R-Ladies branded event

 To: